 The UVA uses a two-level approach: on the first level, it is assumed that the observed item response arises as a result of a categorization of an underlying response variable; on the second level, it is assumed that the linear model holds for these underlying responses.
 Parameters are estimated from the bivariate tetrachoric/polychoric tables between pairs of item scores.
 The simplest and most usual approach is known as the heuristic solution (Bock & Aitkin, 1981): item thresholds are estimated from the marginals of the table, and the tetrachoric/polychoric correlations are estimated from the joint frequency cells.
 Then, the usual factor analysis of the polychoric correlation matrix provides estimates of item loadings and residual variances.
-Once the estimates have been obtained, they can be reparameterized so that the model is in the most usual (multidimensional) Item Response Theory (IRT) form (see, for example, Ferrando & Lorenzo-Seva, 2013).
+Once the estimates have been obtained, they can be reparameterized so that the model is reported in the most usual (multidimensional) Item Response Theory (IRT) form (see, for example, Ferrando & Lorenzo-Seva, 2013).
 Finally, factor scores on the latent variables can be estimated.
 One popular approach is to compute expected a posteriori (EAP) estimators, which have good properties that other estimators do not usually have (Muraki & Engelhard, 1985).
 It must be noted that, in order to compute these factor-score estimates for a particular individual in the sample, (s)he must have provided an answer to each item in the psychological test.
 However, a typical difficulty when analyzing the responses of a sample of participants is missing data: some respondents fail to respond to some items (item nonresponse).

 A particular person may refuse to answer an item because of interaction between the characteristics of the person and the characteristics of the item.
 For example, a person with low lexical abilities may not respond to an item that includes a complex word.
 Rubin (1976) formalized the three mechanisms that underlie the missing data process: (a) missing completely at random (MCAR), (b) missing at random (MAR), and (c) missing not at random (MNAR).
 The MCAR values occur when the probability that a particular value is missing in the data set is independent of all other (observed and non-observed) variables.
 As a consequence, the missing values occur randomly for all variables in the data set.
 The MAR values occur when the probability that a value is missing depends on the observed variables in the data set, but not on the unobserved variables.
 The MNAR values occur when the probability that a value is missing depends on unobserved variables.

 Even if the problem of item nonresponse is as old as psychological testing, it can still be an obstacle in studies nowadays.
 For example, in a recent study on marital happiness, Johnson and Young (2011) observed that the percentage of missing responses was highest for questions about sexual behavior (23%) and total household income (19% to 27%).
 Schlomer, Bauman and Card (2010) recently studied how researchers currently cope with missing responses in applied research (Vol. 55 of the Journal of Counseling Psychology, 2008), and concluded that, despite the prevalence of missing data and the existence of recommendations for taking these data into account, this journal had not yet done so.
-Nowadays, research journals are publishing papers on best practices and recommendations about missing responses (see, for example, Cuesta et al., 2013, Graham, 2009, Kleinke et al., 2011).
+Nowadays, research journals are publishing papers on best practices and recommendations about missing responses (see, for example, Cuesta, Fonseca, Vallejo, & Muñiz,, 2013, Graham, 2009, Kleinke, Stemmler, Reinecke, & Lösel, , 2011).